bluecatlabs/absorbaroo/README.md

 ![screenshot](img/absorbaroo_diagram.png?raw=true "absorbaroo_diagram")

 ## Changes in this release
+1. Supports the individual selection of service category (such as Optimize, Allow, Default).
+2. Allows to save configurations without SDWAN settings.

+## Changes in previous release
 1. Supports the updated method for obtaining API access token from DNS Edge v2019.8.

 ## Installation